Koteterov/WineStore/README.md

 ### Ordering process and cart functionality
 ### Customer's order
 ### About page
 * Some information about the store
-## Project link on Internet
+## :paperclips: Project link on Internet
 * Now available at :point_right: : https://wine-store-project.web.app